 On the contrary, you can encounter many expensive beachfront hotels in Tulum and lodges like Be Tulum, which merges local materials with fancy touches like copper tubs and private pools.

-Furthermore, you’ll have many more lodging options in Tulum than Akumal.
+Furthermore, you’ll have many more lodging options in Tulum than in Akumal.

 Although Akumal’s hotel choices are limited, luxury hotels like Secrets Akumal sit on the beach.
 Among the handful of all-inclusive Akumal resorts you’ll encounter when searching for accommodations, it’s also common to rent condos in Half Moon Bay.